Laxminarayan College, Jharsuguda

 Laxminarayan College, Jharsuguda, also called L. N. College, is a full-fledged aided College of the Government of Odisha located in Jharsuguda district of Odisha.
 It was founded on 18 August 1969.
 This college comes under Sambalpur University.
 It imparts teaching in Arts, Science and Commerce both in +2 or senior secondary education and +3(three year) Degree Course stage with honours teaching facilities.

 History

-The college is one of the oldest college in western Odisha being established on 18 August 1969.
+Established on 18 August 1969, the college is one of the oldest in western Odisha.
 Laxminarayan College is a fully aided educational institution of the government of Odisha, having many UGC- scale teachers.
 The college was credited with a "B" grade by NAAC in 2011/12.

 College

 Being a Degree College it is also being recognized as a junior college and also offers vocational courses.
 The Degree college comes under College code-14082303 and The Junior and vocational under the college code-14082101 and 14081802 respectively.